BenderFendor/CS308Project3/README.md

 # CS308Project3

-This is my FLing game project for my CS308 class.
+This is my Fling game project for my CS308 class.